Mining & Metals

-The press is a highly specialized piece of equipment which is critical to producing such materials; therefore, an emergency shut down for necessary repairs was required on short notice.
+The press is a highly specialized piece of equipment that is critical to producing such materials; therefore, an emergency shutdown for necessary repairs is required on short notice.
 The lower crosshead of the press, made of cast steel, cracked in half 20 meters (60 feet) below the surface of the warehouse, thus abruptly halting normal operations.

 The customer reached out to a few local subcontractors for help.
 One local company proposed cranes as a possible solution; however, cranes alone would not provide sufficient lifting capabilities and a gantry was deemed necessary.